Skip to main content Skip to footer

 The Telecaster may have launched a thousand country hits, but that doesn’t mean it can’t evolve—and the Fender Player II Modified Telecaster is proof.
 This streamlined, stage-ready Tele packs Player Plus Noiseless pickups for hum-free sparkle and snap, even when you’re pushing through a loud mix.
 The Modern C neck with a satin finish feels effortless under your fingers, making slick hybrid picking and wide bends a breeze.
 Add in locking tuners for extra tuning stability during your hottest sets, and you’ve got a Tele that’s ready for today’s country demands without losing the heart of the original.

-Fender Vintera II '60s Bass VI 6-String Bass Guitar in Lake Placid Blue
+Fender Vintera III Early ’60s Bass VI in 3-Color Sunburst

-Shop Now: Fender Vintera II '60s Bass VI 6-String Bass Guitar in Lake Placid Blue
+Shop Now: Fender Vintera III Early ’60s Bass VI in 3-Color Sunburst

 Gibson ES-335 '60s Block Limited Edition

-Why It's Cool: Grady Martin helped show that a semi-hollow like the ES-335 could add warmth, bite—and occasionally a little wild magic—to the country soundscape.
+Why We Picked It: Grady Martin helped show that a semi-hollow like the ES-335 could add warmth, bite—and occasionally a little wild magic—to the country soundscape.

 • Semi-hollow construction blends resonance and feedback resistance